microfoam/maximal/waves/chowder/README.md

 2-D column *n* at row *m* as soon as it found a repeat, thus favoring higher *k*-mer size.
 The problem for mark_tela() functionality is that a fractal repeat might be obscured by a cycling repeat frame of the parent TR containing the fractal.
 This is important because cinch-t needs to skip fractal repeats, which are then addressed by cinch-k.
 Now mark_tela() senses whether this column is obscuring a smaller fractal *k*.
-I didn't know for a few days how I would eventually solve this, but I am pretty happy with the simplicity of this solution.

 Post-cinch-k the 2-D auto-alignment now looks like this:
 ```
  2-D pass #4: cinch-k (width = 15)